top of page

 After the campaign had come to a successful conclusion, highlighting the plight of the building, its history and how it could be saved, we had been in touch with many historical society’s to help us on our journey.
 Considerable time and money was spent in getting the campaign together, local meetings took place, phone calls were made and this resulted in giving up a lot of our time and money which we were happy to spend, especially now the church had been saved.

+It took a good few people to stand up and be sworn in against a Judge.
+People who were prepared to take time to go to this meeting to give their side to the story.
 However, a strange article in the Echo appeared by the Archdeacon Ricky Panter and this is copied below.
 It is a very sad closure to the campaign in which he believes that the campaigners did nothing save the spire…..

 "Having been closely involved with the whole process of dealing with a serious health and safety issue in what is actually a non-listed building, I know exactly how much help the campaigners gave in saving the spire, none at all.
 They didn't save it the local church and a private purchaser did, as our statement made plain.